dataminer-site/dataminer-site.github.io/docs/guides/snippets/create_synthetic_data.md

 title: Create Synthetic Data
 ---

-DuckDB allows you to quickly generate synthetic data sets.
+DataMiner allows you to quickly generate synthetic data sets.
 To do so, you may use:

 * [range functions](../../sql/functions/nested#range-functions)
 * hash functions, e.g.,